sangeliniadi/devin-harness-test/docs/ExelWorkIntegration.md

 # Exel.Work Integration Requirements

-A recommended configuration model for connecting this harness to Exel.Work, based on concrete gaps hit during real testing - not designed from first principles alone.
+A recommended configuration model for connecting this harness to Exel.Work, based on gaps hit during real testing - not first principles alone.

 ## Proposed project-level fields

 **Fields with direct evidence behind them:**

 - **`repository_url`, `jira_project_key`** - the harness has to know which GitHub repo a Jira project maps to; Jira has no native concept of this. `jira_client.py` currently hardcodes one project (`EX`).
 This field replaces that hardcoding.
-- **`default_branch`** - the implement step needs a real, confirmed target branch, not an assumption.
-Currently hardcoded to `main` in `jira_client.py`.
-Confirmed correct for `ganttxbyexelia` by checking branch protection directly, but that confirmation was manual - this field should hold the confirmed value going forward, per project.
+- **`default_branch`** - the implement step needs a real, confirmed target branch, not a shared assumption.
+Currently hardcoded to main in jira_client.py, manually confirmed correct for ganttxbyexelia by checking branch protection directly - nothing confirms that's right for a different project.
+This field should hold the confirmed value per project going forward.
 - **`technical_lead`, `pr_reviewer`** - reviewer identity can't reliably come from Jira per-ticket.
 Jira Cloud hides assignee/reporter emails by default, and every real ticket fetched this project fell back to a placeholder as a result.
-- **`github_token_reference`** - the harness independently verifies CI status against GitHub's real check-run data rather than trusting Devin's claim.
-Confirmed working: with a real token configured, a test caught a mismatch between Devin's self-reported status and GitHub's actual data, and correctly blocked on it.
-The specific mismatch found was mundane (the test branch had no CI configured at all, so GitHub reported "unknown" against Devin's "pending"), not a dramatic caught falsehood - but the mechanism itself is proven, which is the point of this field.
+- **`github_token_reference`** - the harness independently verifies CI status against GitHub's real data rather than trusting Devin's claim.
+Confirmed working - see the readiness assessment below for the one real caveat found.
-- **`jira_service_account_permissions_confirmed`** - whatever account the harness runs under should be deliberately checked, so permission gaps aren't accidentally missed.
-On the personal account used throughout this project, two separate permission gaps were found this way: a missing write permission (Transition Issues, EX-65) and missing read/diagnostic access (production logs and DB access, EX-42).
-Testing was also bounded throughout by this one personal account's access and by the repo mapping covering one project only - any need outside that narrow scope hasn't been tested in either direction.
+- **`jira_service_account_permissions_confirmed`** - whatever account the harness runs under should be deliberately checked, so permission gaps aren't missed by accident.
+On the personal account used throughout, two separate gaps were found this way: a missing write permission (EX-65) and missing read/diagnostic access (EX-42).
+Testing was also bounded by that one account's access and by the repo mapping covering one project only - anything outside that scope is untested.
 - **`devin_credential_reference`** - every session this project ever ran was on a personal API key, not a scoped service account.
-This is a real, unresolved decision, not a minor detail.
+This is a real, unresolved decision.
 - **`deployment_risk_flag`** - if merging to `main` auto-deploys, a human's PR approval and a live production change become the same click, without them necessarily knowing it.
-Every other conservative commitment in this project's plan (no merge, no Jira writes, no confidence-score reliance) is enforced by the harness itself - this is the one that isn't; it depends on infrastructure the harness never touches.
-Unconfirmed whether this repo's target branch actually does this.
+Every other conservative commitment (no merge, no Jira writes, no confidence-score reliance) is enforced by the harness itself.
+Not believed to be an issue for ganttxbyexelia specifically, but this should be checked and confirmed for any future repo or branch before assuming it's safe.
 - **`devin_quota_alert_contact`, `max_daily_delegated_tickets`** - manual testing has a natural pace; a webhook-triggered production system has none.
 Even a generous quota can be consumed unattended if nothing is watching.

 **Fields that are reasonable proposals, not yet backed by a specific finding:**